Raatchasi

-Raatchasi is a 2019 Indian Tamil-language social problem film and drama film written and directed by Syed Gowthamraj, and produced by S. R. Prakashbabu and S. R. Prabhu under the banner of Dream Warrior Pictures.
+Raatchasi is a 2019 Indian Tamil-language social drama film written and directed by Syed Gowthamraj, and produced by S. R. Prakashbabu and S. R. Prabhu under the banner of Dream Warrior Pictures.

 The film stars Jyothika in the lead role, with Hareesh Peradi, Poornima Bhagyaraj, Sathyan, Nagineedu, and Aruldoss in supporting roles.

 The music was composed by Sean Roldan, with cinematography by Gokul Benoy and editing by Philomin Raj.
-Upon its release on 5 July 2019, the film received positive reviews and was a commercial success at the box office.
+The film was released on 5 July 2019 to mixed reviews.

 Plot

-Lieutenant Colonel Geeta Rani, an officer in the Indian Army, takes voluntary retirement and joins a struggling government school in R. Puthur as the new headmistress.
-She is determined to transform the poorly functioning school and bring a positive change to the education system.
+Lieutenant Colonel Geeta Rani, an officer in the Indian Army, takes voluntary retirement and joins a struggling government school in Puthur as the new headmistress.
+She is determined to transform the poorly functioning school and bring a positive change to the educational system.

 Upon arriving in the village, Geeta Rani overhears villagers and even an auto driver speaking negatively about the school.
 Undeterred, she visits the school undercover to assess the condition of the campus, staff, and environment.
 She finds widespread neglect, lack of discipline, and corruption.
-During an attempt to admit a child, the Assistant Headmaster (AHM) demands a bribe of ₹2,500, even though government school fees are only ₹230 per annum.
+During an attempt to admit a child, the Assistant Headmaster demands a bribe of ₹2,500, even though government school fees are only ₹230 per annum.
 When challenged, he refuses to admit the child.

 Geeta Rani immediately asserts her authority by ringing the school bell and assembling students and staff for a warm-up session.
 She confronts a petty shop outside the school selling tobacco and gutka to students.
 When the shopkeeper resists, she destroys the toffee jars and warns him, forcing the shop to close.

-She organizes a parents' meeting, urging them to support the school’s development.
-She also contacts the Public Works Department (PWD) to send workers for cleaning and maintenance.
-Soon, the school is refurbished and students begin showing interest in academics and extracurricular activities.
+She organizes a parents' meeting, urging them to support the school's development.
+She also contacts the Public Works Department to send workers for cleaning and maintenance.
+Soon, the school is refurbished, and students begin showing interest in academics and extracurricular activities.

-Her progress, however, draws the ire of Ramalingam, chairman of the GSV Group of Schools, who sees her as a threat.
+Geeta Rani's progress, however, draws the ire of Ramalingam, chairman of the GSV Group of Schools, a private school network who sees her as a threat.
 He sends goons to attack her at the school, but she bravely fights them off.
 Ramalingam also files a fake complaint, resulting in a surprise inspection by the District Collector.
 The Collector, impressed by the transformed school, praises Geeta Rani and advises her to remain steadfast.